sslover/designing-for-data-personalization/week10/Twilio-SMS-setup.md

 	})

-**Step 3, 4, 5 -  Receive the message in the callback, save to database**
+**Step 3, 4, 5 -  Receive the message in the callback, save to database, respond back to user with an SMS**

 	router.post('/twilio-callback', function(req,res){